RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 I hacked together a dystopian AI RPG in a week for my 30th birthday party.
 It involved spoof documentaries, a social experiment with real money, scavenger hunt sidequests, and a Telegram bot as the game interface.

-The game had 8-12 players and engagement was very high: players engaged every 15-30 minutes, including weekends.
-This blog post details how the game worked, how it played out, and my learnings from building this product.
+The game had 8-12 players and engagement was very high: we all had fun!
+This blog post details how the game worked, how it played out, and my learnings from building this side project.

 <br />

 ## Plot

 The setting was 2027 where a company called Kobashi Systems "solves" AI.
-The rise of AI creates social problems, however, and society self-organizes arounds two classes: those who train models (**engineers**) and those who provide data for models (**labellers**).
-The implicit assumption is that machine learning remains heavily supervised.
-This assumption is a bad extrapolation given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20), but I liked the clean class divide it enabled between engineers and labellers.
-So suspend your disbelief ML researchers 🙂.
+But the rise of AI creates social problems and society self-organizes arounds two classes: those who train AI models (**engineers**) and those who make data for AI models (**labellers**).

 To immerse players in game world, I made a spoof documentary about how events unfolded.
 I took clips from other documentaries and spliced them together to make it look like interviewees were talking about events in the future.
 I also found an [amazing voiceover narrator on Fiverr](https://www.fiverr.com/provotalent/narrate-your-documentary-with-my-american-male-voice), and took some footage from Pexels, Shutterstock and some other sources.
 You can view the documentary here: